Configuring VSCode, Pylance or Pyright

 }

-Sample VSCode configuration file.
+VSCode: Sample workspace configuration file.

-The below configuration combines the above settings.
+The below configuration combines the settings described in the above sections:

 • Enable Pylance and set basic checking